Runnin' (Lose It All)

 "Runnin' (Lose It All)" is a song by British record producer Naughty Boy, featuring American singer Beyoncé and British singer Arrow Benjamin.
-It was released online on 17 September 2015 as the first single from Naughty Boy's upcoming second studio album, Bungee Jumping.
+It was released online on 17 September 2015 through Virgin EMI Records.
 Upon its release, the song received positive reviews from music critics, mostly praising the song's arrangements and Beyoncé's vocals.

+The accompanying music video was directed by Charlie Robins received critical acclaim for directing and cinematography, being shortlisted for the Brit Award for British Video of the Year and winning at the Cannes Lions International Festival of Creativity.

-A music video was directed by Charlie Robins and it depicted a woman and a man chasing each other underwater.
-Commercially, the track has reached number one in France and Scotland, the top 10 in the Czech Republic, New Zealand, Poland, Spain, and the United Kingdom, and the top 20 in Austria, Belgium, Hungary, Ireland, the Netherlands, and Portugal.
+Commercially, the track has reached number one in France and Scotland, the top 10 in the Czech Republic, New Zealand, Poland, Spain, and the United Kingdom, becoming Naughty Boy's fifth, Beyoncé's 18th, and Arrow Benjamin's first top ten song in the UK.

 Background

 On 16 September 2015, Naughty Boy announced that he would release a song titled "Runnin' (Lose It All)" featuring Beyoncé and Arrow Benjamin.
 On the same date he shared the artwork for the single, its lyrics, a 15-second sound snippet along with a video through his Instagram account and began a countdown until its online release.
 The video consisted of two humans floating alone, submerged underwater.
 The following day, on 17 September 2015, "Runnin'" premiered online.
 It was available for digital download on the iTunes Store on 18 September 2015.
 According to Digital Spy, a version of the song lacking Beyoncé's vocals leaked online in August 2015.
 The song was used in the trailer for the 2017 film Everything, Everything.